frontcover/fpgademos_sdrangan/docs/sw_installation/python.md

 *  First, create a virtual environment.
 The command below will create an environment named `env`, but any other environment name can be used.
-I usually perform this command in the directory just outside `fpgademos`.
+I usually perform this command in the directory just outside `hwdesign`.
 ~~~bash
 python -m venv env
 ~~~